Using the Library

 Library cards are required to check out materials, including electronic books.
 Application for a library card can be made at the Customer Service desk.
 A photo ID or other proof of residence or student status is required.
 Beaver County Library System cards issued at the public libraries are accepted at CCBC Library and vice-versa.

-Books, audiobooks, e-books, videos and DVDs can be checked out for two weeks; they can be renewed, provided no one else has placed a "hold" - in other words, if no one is waiting for the item to be returned.
+Books, audiobooks, e-books, and DVDs can be checked out for two weeks; they can be renewed, provided no one else has placed a "hold" - in other words, if no one is waiting for the item to be returned.
 If a book is checked out to another user, you may place your name on a waiting list by clicking the "Request" link that appears on the book record page and entering your information.
 You will be notified by phone or email when the item is returned to the Library.
 Holds can also be placed on items that belong to Beaver County Library System libraries.
 Those items will be delivered to the library of your choice, usually within two business days.